 1. During the year under review there has been no change in the nature of business ofthe Company.

 2. No material changes and commitments affecting the financial position of the Companyhave occurred from the close of the financial year ended 31st March 2018 till the date ofthis Report.

 3. During the year no significant or material orders were passed by the Regulators orCourts or Tribunals which impact the going concern status and Company's operation infuture.

-Your Directors also place on record their sincere appreciation for efforts by theCompany's executives employees staffs and workers for continuous contribution andservice to the Company.
+Your Directors also place on record their sincere appreciation to employees at alllevels for their hard work dedication and continuous contribution to the Company.